Find more garden information

 Dig a hole twice as wide but only as deep as the root ball of the tree.
 Place the top of the root ball level with the surface of the hole.
 The top layer of roots should be a few inches below the surface.
-Prune broken or damaged roots.
-Trim long roots instead of bending.
+Prune broken or damaged roots, and trim long roots instead of bending them.

 When filling in with soil, it is important to water thoroughly, but do not flood, and avoid compacting the soil around the root system.
 The idea is to remove air pockets, yet keep the soil porous.